-FIS brokerage officers work with families on short term basis (one or two visits), delivering timely, focused, interventions assessed on the individual needs of families within Warwickshire.
+FIS brokerage officers work with families on a 1:1 basis, delivering timely, focused, interventions assessed on the individual needs of families within Warwickshire.
 Support offered enables parents and carers to access services where there are barriers such as mental health, disability, language or complex needs.
 This is practical Early Help support typically around housing, finance and accessing available services.
+Examples of when FIS support is beneficial can include: